MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

     ![Screenshot of the Copilot drafting a business plan.](./media/generative-ai/copilot-draft-business-plan-prompt.png)

-    > **Tip**: Type the prompt, and when you type "/" Copilot shuld enable you to browse the documents in your **Documents** folder.
+    > **Tip**: Type the prompt, and when you type "/" Copilot should enable you to browse the documents in your **Documents** folder.
+If Copilot does not suggest any documents, it may be because your OneDrive has not yet been fully indexed.
+In this case, modify the prompt to `Write a business plan for "Contoso Cleaning", a commercial cleaning buisness in New York.
+Include an executive summary, market overview, and financial projections.`.

-1. Review the response drafted by Copilot and keep it, adjust the tone, length, or ask Copilot to rewrite it with a new prompt.
-Apply appropriate headings and styling to your document to make it look professional before saving it as **Business Plan.docx** in your **Documents** folder.
+1. Generate and review a response.
+Then keep it, adjust the tone, length, or ask Copilot to rewrite it with a new prompt.
+Apply appropriate headings and styling to your document to make it look professional before saving it as **Business Plan.docx** in your OneDrive folder.
 Your document should look something like this:

     ![Screenshot of a Word document with a Copilot-generated business plan.](./media/generative-ai/copilot-draft-business-plan-response.png)